Last updated on January 26th, 2024 at 05:59 pm

-Ayurveda by simple definition is a traditional science of Ayurvedic medicine traced back to Hinduism that is designed to bring the body back into balance so it can heal itself.
+Ayurveda by simple definition is a traditional science of Ayurvedic medicine.
+It traces back to Hinduism which claims to bring the body back into balance so it can heal itself.

 Herbs are God Given

 From Ayurvedic Hair Care to Indian Herbal Hair Care

 What About Ayurvedic Practitioners Who Seem to Help?

 How to Rightly Use Herbs (Not Ayurveda) for Hair Care When Christian

 - Spritz hair with a hair tea and seal with a leave in conditioner and an oil or your DIY infused hair butter